arunkumar413/tauri-file-browser/README.md

 ## File browser

-This is a simple tabular based file browser build using Rust+Reactjs using tauri.
+This is a simple tabular based file browser built using Rust+Reactjs using tauri.

 ## Features